-Hair breakage can lead to noticeable patches of hair loss, so it’s important to address this issue quickly when you notice it.
+Hair breakage can lead to noticeable patches of hair loss, so it’s important to address this issue quickly when you notice it to keep hair healthy.

 In this article, learn all about the symptoms and causes of crown hair breakage.
-Then find out how you can fix crown hair breakage, promote healthy hair growth across your scalp, and hide any damage while your crown hair regrows.
+Then find out how you can fix hair breakage at the crown, promote healthy hair growth across your scalp, and hide any damage while your crown hair regrows.

-Hair breakage happens when the hair shaft snaps in two, leaving a shorter strand attached to the scalp, while the rest of the hair shaft comes away.
+Hair breakage happens when the hair shaft snaps in two, leaving shorter hair strands attached to the scalp, while the rest of the hair shafts come away.
 This differs from hair loss, where the entire hair shaft comes free from the follicle.

 Symptoms of hair breakage include: